 - 1 tsp garlic powder

-- 1/2 tsp kosher salt
+- 1/2 tsp salt

-- 4 cups of chicken broth
+- 4 cups chicken stock or broth

-- 12 oz can of evaporated milk
+- 12 oz evaporated milk

 - 2 tbsp cornstarch

 - Either render bacon in skillet until crisp or wrap slices of bacon with several layers of paper towel and microwave for 4 minutes to render fat and get crisp.
 Chop and set aside.